 Okay, let’s do this! *solo air guitar noises*

 A book that made you smile.

 This is kind of vague criteria for me.
 I smile for lots of reasons when reading, because it’s funny, because it’s cute, because it’s smart.
-Or because it’s fucking stupid and I can’t believe someone published it.
-Etcetera.
-So, we’ll go with one that covers most of those reasons: The Best of Dear Coquette.
+Or because it’s fucking stupid and I can’t believe someone published it, etc. So, we’ll go with one that covers most of those reasons: The Best of Dear Coquette.

-If you don’t read The Coquette advice blog, you’ve been missing out.
-But now you can get all of her best advice, anecdotes and razor-sharp dissection of all life’s issues, in this compilation book.
+If you don’t read The Coquette advice blog, you’ve been missing out, but now you can get all of her best advice, anecdotes and razor-sharp dissection of life’s issues in this compilation book.

 The totally anonymous Coquette is everything I admire.
 Her advice is everything I need to hear when I need to hear it, and everything I wish I could say to others (or even to myself.)
 Sometimes I don’t even know I need to hear a thing until I read it from her and it becomes a new revolutionary slap in my chubby cheeks.

 Direct.
 Clever.
 Smart.
 Funny.
 She’ll kick your ass, call you a whiny bitch and then tell you everything is going to be OK.
-And even when you don’t agree with something she’s said, I guarantee it will, at the very least, make you truly think and consider.
+And even when you don’t agree with something she’s said, I guarantee it will, at the very least, make you truly think.

 “No thank you – I don’t need god.
 I already have a clit.” -The Coquette